I need deployment context before I touch production.

 Retrieval score is relevance.

-Memory is not what the model can find.
-Memory is what the system is allowed to rely on.
+Memory is not only what the model can find.
+Memory is what the system is allowed to rely on for the action in front of it.